gr8pr1/ctf-writeups/THM-challenges/Tech_Supp0rt: 1/README.md

 ![Connection Established](assets/nc-connection.png)

-We have successfully deployed a reverse shell, now we need to perform an LPE (Local Privilege Escalation) to gain access to root.txt.
+We have successfully deployed a reverse shell.
+Now we need to perform a Local Privilege Escalation (LPE) to gain access to root.txt.

-Lets look at what we have on the server:
+Let's look at what we have on the server:

 ![Listing Server](assets/listing-server.png)

+The Subrion directory is now useless; it has served its purpose.